elitedesignpro/elite/wp-content/themes/elite/readme.txt

 Tested up to: 5.8
 Stable tag: 1.0.0

-A BaseTheme Package WordPress theme
+A ELITE Design WordPress theme

 == Description ==

-This is a BaseTheme Package WordPress theme
+This is a ELITE Design WordPress theme